Vasili Mitrokhin: Defection

 During the Soviet era, Mitrokhin made no attempts to contact any Western intelligence services.
 After the dissolution of the Soviet Union in 1991, he traveled to Latvia with copies of material from the archive and walked into the American embassy in Riga.
 Central Intelligence Agency officers there did not consider him to be credible, concluding that the copied documents could have been faked.

-He then went to the British embassy and a young diplomat there saw his potential.
+He then travelled to neighbouring Lithuania and went to the British embassy in Vilnius, where a young diplomat decided to meet with Mitrokhin.
 Following a further meeting one month later with representatives of the Secret Intelligence Service (MI6), operations retrieved the 25,000 pages of files hidden in his house, covering operations from as far back as the 1930s.
 He and his family were then exfiltrated to the United Kingdom, even though authorities of Yeltsin's Russia were not impeding the free travel abroad of active or retired members of secret services or members of their families.
 Richard Tomlinson, the MI6 officer imprisoned in 1997 for attempting to publish a book about his career, was one of those involved in retrieving the documents from containers hidden under the floor of the dacha.
-The notes given by Mitrokhin to the MI6 revealed exposures about some unknown number of Soviet agents, including Melita Norwood.
-However, Norwood was not charged with an offence.
+The notes given by Mitrokhin to the MI6 revealed exposures about some unknown number of Soviet agents, including Melita Norwood; however, Norwood was not charged with an offence.